|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The four surviving crew: Naumann, Cascio, Green and Fox found each other and located the B-17 crash site.
 Among the wreckage, they located and identified the bodies of five of the crew: Lewis, Alvin, DeVoss, Bukalski and Smith.
 No trace of Gardner was ever found, it was presumed he was also blown clear but did not survive.

-On June 8, 1943 the four survivors were captured by a Japanese Army patrol near a village and became Prisoners Of War (POW).
+On June 8, 1943 the four survivors were captured by a Japanese Army patrol near a village and became Prisoners Of War (POWs).

-Naumann and Cascio were transported to Rabaul and interned at the Navy POW camp.
+Naumann and Cascio were transported to Rabaul and detained by the Japanese Navy Keibitai (Naval Special Police), 81st Naval Guard Unit at the Japanese Navy POW Camp at Rabaul.
 Both were tortured for information and denied food or medical care.

 Around November 12, 1943 Cascio was transported to Japan with a group of prisoners.
-He was the only member of the crew to survive the war.
+He was the only member of the crew to survive the Pacific War.
+On September 24, 1945 he was liberated from Tokyo POW Camp (Shinjuku) Tokyo Bay Area 35-140.

 S/Sgt Paul J. Cascio, Jr. would later report: